+Parameter Meaning

+Minimum Reserved Traffic Rate As in 11.13.8

-(11.13.8), Maximum Sustained Traffic Rate (11.13.6), Traffic Priority (11.13.5), and Request/Transmission Policy (11.13.12).
+Maximum Sustained Traffic Rate Optional.
+As in 11.13.8.

+Traffic priority As in 11.13.5

+Request/Transmission policy As in 11.13.12

+If (uplink service flow) {

+Scheduling type nrtPS as in 6.3.5.2.3

+}

-The BE service is designed to support data streams for which no minimum service level is required and therefore may be handled on a space-available basis.
+The BE service is designed Table 111d describes the QoS parameters that would provide a scheduling service to support data streams for which no minimum service level is required and therefore may be handled on a space-available basis.
 The mandatory QoS service flow parameters for this scheduling service are Maximum Sustained Traffic Rate (11.13.6), Traffic Priority (11.13.5), and Request/Transmission Policy (11.13.12).